msoe-sisyphus-sd/msoe-sis-wiki/Sprint-Plans/Sprint-5.md

 * There is no carryover from the previous sprint

 ### Selected PBI's (ordered by priority)
-The table below are Sprint 2 PBIs ordered by priority
+The table below are the Sprint's PBIs ordered by priority

 | PBI Number | Business Value | Story-points | Time Estimates |